 - Dad could be aloof and unsympathetic.
 Narcissists often have a hard time experiencing empathy; they often disregard and invalidate how others feel.
-Of course, he was exquisitely sensitive to what he felt, but others were of no mind.
+Of course, he was exquisitely sensitive to what he felt.

 - Dad did what he wanted when dealing with you.
 Narcissists don’t step into someone else’s shoes very often.
 He did things with you that he enjoyed; maybe you did as well.

 - Dad wanted you to look great to his friends and colleagues.
 You were most important to him when he could brag about you; sad but true.

 - You couldn’t really get what you needed from him.
 Even if Dad provided on a material level, you felt deprived on a more subtle level.
 For example, you wanted his attention and affection, but would only get it sporadically, and only when it worked for him.

 When you go through these traits, some may hit home; while others may not be relevant.
 Some may ring as very true; while others as less so.
 This is why narcissistic traits are not synonymous with a Narcissistic Personality Disorder.